 An application to deal with a dispute about a stand down can be made to the Fair Work Commission by:

 - a Fair Work inspector.

 If the Fair Work Commission makes an order about the dispute, you need to follow it or you risk being penalised.

-No, a stand down is different to a shut down.
+A stand down is different to a shut down.
 A shut down is when a business temporarily closes during slow periods of the year, such as Christmas and New Year.
-A shut down is also known as a close down.
+It’s also known as a close down.

 Employees can be directed to take annual leave during a shut down if: